Migraines have not been shown to cause stroke, but if you have migraine with aura, you have a very slightly higher risk of stroke.

 Migraine with brainstem aura

-Previously known as basilar-type migraine, people with this condition experience two or more of the following symptoms before a migraine:
+Previously known as basilar-type migraine.
+People with this condition experience two or more of the following symptoms:

 - Visual disturbances, including double vision.